 In the culinary world, it is common for a chef to prepare a dish three ways.
 In this manner, the chef offers a food with three preparations, often including an option the diner has not tried or even considered.
 Depending on your career experience as either an employee or a business owner, you may be familiar with only one or two types of employee benefit programs.
 While some large employers have the ability to offer employees a wide and varied benefits menu, most small employers will only have a set benefits plan for their employees.
 In this post we’ll outline three basic ways to offer an employee benefits plan.

 In summary, we’ve seen that there are three basic options to consider with varying pros and cons.
 A traditional benefits plan offers employees little or no flexibility in coverage but higher limits than an HSA.
-On an experience-rated basis companies must be aware that claims drive premiums and in small groups especially, can be significant from year to year.
-On a pooled basis, that same traditional benefits plan can be offered but with premiums that are based off the experience of the whole pool of companies.
-For small employers or first time benefit buyers with limited budgets, there is also an option to offer a simple HSA.
-The cost controlled HSA, while offering employees the greatest flexibility, is limited in its extent of coverage.
+On an experience-rated basis, companies must be aware that claims drive premiums and in small groups especially, can be significant from year to year.
+On a pooled basis, that same traditional benefits plan can be offered but with premiums that are based on the experience of the whole pool of companies.
+For small employers or first-time benefit buyers with limited budgets, there is also an option to offer a simple HSA.
+The cost-controlled HSA, while offering employees the greatest flexibility, is limited in its extent of coverage.
 It should be noted; another basic, flexible and cost-controlled benefit is a simple Group RRSP (Read: “Busting Three Employer’s Myths in Group RRSP).
-Depending on employee group size and budget constraints, different employers may find an advantage with either an experience rated benefits plan, a pooled benefits plan or an HSA.
+Depending on employee group size and budget constraints, different employers may find an advantage with either an experience-rated benefits plan, a pooled benefits plan or an HSA.

 There are several nuances and rules to be mindful of in each arrangement; however, after an understanding of your needs, an advisor should be able to evaluate and recommend which option is best suited for you.